chaklader17/chaklader17/README.md

 ## 🧠 About Me

 - 🎓 Final-year CSE student at North South University
-- 🤖 Passionate about building intelligent, scalable systems using AI, ML, and DevOps
+- 🤖 Passionate about building intelligent, scalable systems using AI, ML.
-- 🧠 Experienced with CNN/RNN, deepfake detection, CI/CD, Docker, AWS, Ansible & Prometheus
+- 🧠 Experienced with CNN/RNN, deepfake detection, Python.
 - 🌐 Interested in the intersection of technology, trading, and financial systems

 ---